Workers’ Compensation Law in Greensboro, North Carolina

 How Long Do I Have to File a Workers’ Comp Claim?

 In North Carolina, you have two years from the date of your injury to file a workers’ compensation claim.
 If you do not file within this time frame, you may be barred from receiving benefits.
+Please note, however, that if you fail to notify your employer within 30 days, the insurance company is likely to deny your claim for failing to give notice.

 How Much Will I Receive in Benefits?